Configure the Rules Engine to handle indexer cluster rolling restarts and upgrades

 - Once the cluster masters return a healthy status, the Rules Engine proceeds with rebuilding its in-memory state.

 If the cluster is not configured properly on the search head or if the credentials are missing or wrong on the search head, the Rules Engine treats the cluster as healthy and moves forward with the rolling restart or upgrade.
+Additionally, ensure you set up credentials properly to avoid cluster configuration errors.

 Configure cluster masters and search heads